 What Is Fibre Reinforced Concrete?

-The improvement of weakness depends on several factors such as materials of fibre, shape, and size of fibre, volume, and pattern of distribution in the concrete mix.
+The improvement of weakness depends on several factors such as materials of fiber, shape, and size of fiber, volume, and pattern of distribution in the concrete mix.

-1. Steel Fibre Reinforced Concrete.
+- Steel Fibre Reinforced Concrete.

-2. Glass Fibre Reinforced Concrete.
+- Glass Fibre Reinforced Concrete.

-1. Steel Fibre Reinforced Concrete:
+1. Steel Fibre Reinforced Concrete

 Steel fibers tend to cluster together which creates difficulties in ensuring their uniform random distribution in the concrete.
 This problem is overcome by using fiber bundles.

-By adding 2 – 3% fibers (by volume) it is possible to achieve two to three times increase in the flexural strength of the concrete and furthermore increase in crack resistance, explosion resistance, and different properties of the concrete.
+By adding 2 – 3% fibers (by volume) it is possible to achieve a two to three times increase in the flexural strength of the concrete and furthermore increase in crack resistance, explosion resistance, and different properties of the concrete.

 SFRC is suitably used in the construction of pavements, bridge decks, pressure vessels, tunnel lining, etc.